Satvik601/satvik-langgraph-mat496/README.md

   >Understood how to build conditional logic using nodes and edges to route execution based on model decisions.

   >Gained practical knowledge of tool integration with LangChain, using llm.bind_tools() to let the model call tools like multiply(a, b) during interaction.

+>Video 6-

+  >Saw a dynamic router architecture where the chat model decides whether to respond in natural language or call a tool based on user input, enabling flexible control flow in LangGraph.

+  >Saw the implementation conditional edges and nodes to manage execution flow, routing between assistant and tool nodes, forming a loop that allows the model to call multiple tools sequentially or respond directly.

+  >Learnt the Integratation multiple simple math tools (add, multiply, divide) with LangChain through llm.bind_tools(), enabling the model to invoke tools in sequence and reason about their outputs using a ReAct-like agent architecture.

+  > I made some edits in the operations to see how the agent route backs to form a loop